carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 		await E.wait(0.3)
 ```

-Here we are literally awaiting for some time to pass. `E` is the object representing the game engine (Popochiu!) and we are asking it to wait for half a second.
+Here we are literally waiting for some time to pass. `E` is the object representing the game engine (Popochiu!) and we are asking it to wait for half a second.
-After that we are using the `for` GDScript keywork to repeat the same code for three times.
+After that, we use the `for`` GDScript keyword to repeat the same code three times.

 !!! info
     This is not a feature of Popochiu, it is standard Godot language.
 All Popochiu objects and functions are standard Godot functions.
-    As Popochiu will mature, it will take care of more and more work in a standardized and simplified way.
+    As Popochiu matures, it will take care of more and more work in a standardized and simplified way.
 Stuff like translations, dynamic lightning and music, parallax, and more.
     In the meantime, since its language is standard GDScript, you have all the power of Godot at your fingertips and you can customize your game the way you want.

 The executed code just flips the character left and right after a small pause, as it is looking around.